skyyaoyao/InsightDataEngineering/README.md

 Then to write cmte_id, zipcode, median, total transactions, and total amounts to medianvals_by_zip.txt for each new valid input line of data.

-Finally, I want to thank the Insight Data Science to give me this opportunity to do this selection project.
-Hope I can have honor to work as a member of you in future.

-Best Regards,

-Yao Yao 10/28/2017